gracenolan/Notes/interview-study-notes-for-security-engineering.md

 	- First principles vs in depth systems knowledge (why both are good).
 	- Building timeline of events.
 	- Understand why you should assume good intent, and how to work with people rather than against them.
+    - Prevent future incidents with the same root cause

 # Coding & algorithms